How are you licensing Commerce Server?

 Discounts may be available for select customers based on quantity of licenses purchased.
 Please contact us for more details.

-Simply put, any computer on which Commerce Server is installed requires a license.
+Simply put, any computer or web site which Commerce Server is installed requires a license.
 There are three scenarios in which a license is not required:

 1. Development - Any operating system instance where usage of the licensed program is restricted to designing, developing, or validating code and to which no actual end users are connected or (slated-for) production data is stored.